-Means in column with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.
+Means in columns with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.

 3.4 Effect on liver function tests

-The Table 5 below presents changes in the serum aspartate aminotransferase (AST) & alanine aminotransferase (ALT) levels (IU/l) of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
-In the T1 group, the highest value of AST was observed 138.17±14.67 followed by 105.52±6.17 & 103.19±15.15 in T4 and T2 group.
-The lowest value was found 99.11±11.79 in T3 group.
-Similarly, the highest value of ALT was observed 12.88±1.83 in T1 (control) and in T2, T3 and T4 group.
-AST & ALT value were lower in Moringa oleifera treated diet than control.
-Both ALT and AST was found to be statistically non-significant (p<0.05) differences among the treatment and the control group throughout the observation period.
-Lowest values of AST and ALP were observed on Moringa oleifera treated diet (Seboya et al., 2019).
-This indicates that Moringa had no toxic effect within the liver parenchyma of the birds thus resulting in improved immune response of the birds.
+Table 5 below presents changes in the serum aspartate aminotransferase (AST) & alanine aminotransferase (ALT) levels (IU/l) of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
+In the T1 group, the highest value of AST was observed at 138.17±14.67, followed by 105.52±6.17 & 103.19±15.15 in the T4 and T2 groups.
+The lowest value was found to be 99.11±11.79 in the T3 group.
+Similarly, the highest value of ALT was observed at 12.88±1.83 in T1 (control) and T2, T3 and T4 groups.
+AST & ALT values were lower in the Moringa oleifera treated diet than the control diet.
+Both ALT and AST was found to be statistically non-significant (p<0.05) differences between the treatment and the control group throughout the observation period.
+Lowest values of AST and ALP were observed on the Moringa oleifera treated diet (Seboya et al., 2019).
+This indicates that Moringa had no toxic effect within the liver parenchyma of the birds, thus resulting in improved immune response of the birds.

 Table 5: Effect of Moringa olifera feeding on AST & ALT, IU/l (Mean ± SE) in serum at